FAQ ABOUT COACHING

 An anti-diet (or non-diet) approach strips away the anxiety and guilt.
 It helps you end the shame and self-hatred linked to the failures of dieting.

 Anti-diet isn’t anti-health.
-Instead, it stops using weight loss as a measure of health.
-And focuses on health-promoting habits.
+Instead, it stops using weight loss as a measure of health, and focuses on health-promoting habits.
 Sound good?

-Is nutrition coaching covered under my health insurance plan?
+Are nutritionist services covered under my health insurance plan?

-Canada’s publicly-funded health care system won’t cover the cost of the services.
-But your employer’s health benefits plan might.
+Canada’s publicly-funded health care system won’t cover the cost of the services, but your employer’s health benefits plan might.
 Contact your provider to learn more.

 What’s the difference between a dietitian and a nutritionist?